-- 1) The purpose of the thesis and a brief justification is included. - 2) The thesis should immediately comply with the formatting requirements (see previous section), i.e. include a title page, approximate table of contents, adequate margins, correct formatting of tables, etc. - 3) The bibliography should be updated on an ongoing basis, i.e. references in the text should be immediately followed up with the relevant entry in the bibliography list at the end of the file, instead of being completed later. - 4) The re-submissions should contain a clean text (without marked changes and comments), unless (i) you disagree with some claims (leave them out and provide a counter-argument), (ii) you postpone a comment until later, or (iii) you have made changes to a part of the thesis that has been already accepted by the supervisor (in this case please mark your changes to that part only).
-Make sure that you have taken into account all the corrections and comments made by the supervisor. - 5) Your corrections should not only take into account the corrections marked by the supervisor, but should also be appropriately applied to the whole thesis.
-The supervisor's task is only to show you, by proofreading the first few pages, how the whole thesis should be written, not to correct every sentence in the whole thesis. - 6) Do not send just new version of the text, but double check that the quality of the submitted parts is high enough (i.e. that you are proud of the quality and that you follow all the rules).
+- 1) The purpose of the thesis and a brief justification are included, if a complete Abstract or Introduction is absent in the current version of the document. - 2) The thesis should immediately comply with the formatting requirements (see previous sections), i.e. include a title page, approximate table of contents, adequate margins, correct formatting of tables, etc. - 3) The bibliography should be updated on an ongoing basis, i.e. references in the text should be immediately followed up with the relevant entry in the bibliography list at the end of the file, instead of being completed later. - 4) The re-submissions should contain a clean text (without marked changes and comments), unless (i) you disagree with some claims (leave them out and provide a counter-argument), (ii) you postpone a comment until later, or (iii) you have made changes to a part of the thesis that has been already accepted by the supervisor (in this case please mark your changes to that part only).
+Make sure that you have taken into account all the corrections and comments made by the supervisor.
+For Latex document, submit the full folder including pdf. - 5) Your corrections should not only take into account the corrections marked by the supervisor, but should also be appropriately applied to the whole thesis.
+The supervisor's task is only to show you, by proofreading the first few pages, how the whole thesis should be written, not to correct every sentence in the whole thesis. - 6) Do not send just new version of the text, but double check that the quality of the submitted parts is high enough (i.e. that you are proud of the quality and that you follow all the rules explained in this document).
+Please maintain the continuity of correspondence by clicking "reply" instead of starting a new email.